Keeping Chickens Happy in Hot Weather

 Here in Phoenix, our temperatures can reach 115+ degrees, this is when it’s time to bring out watermelon, cantaloupe, lettuce, or anything that will help hydrate the flock.
 These foods will be better for them than layer pellets containing corn, which produces even more unwanted heat.

-During these heat spells, I ration layer pellets, offering it morning and night only, for about an hour or so.
+During these heat spells, I ration layer pellets, offering in morning, mid-day, and night for about an hour or so.

 Gavin Flock, Summer 2011